staktrace/datetimeutils/README.md

 API
 ---
-There's a bunch of public functions in the crate to do basic datetime stuff such as find the number of days in a particular year or index months..
+There's a bunch of public functions in the crate to do basic datetime stuff such as find the number of days in a particular year or index months.
 Also there's a struct `PostEpochTime` which effectively wraps a `std::time::SystemTime` but can provide human-readable date/time values from it.
 See full rustdoc at [https://docs.rs/datetimeutils](https://docs.rs/datetimeutils).